TJHeuvel/rival-doc/Tutorial/tutorial-ignorecollisions.md

     public bool CanCollideWithHit(in BasicHit hit)
     {
-        // First, see if we'd have to ignore based on the default implementation if (!KinematicCharacterUtilities.DefaultMethods.CanCollideWithHit(in hit, in CharacterBodyFromEntity))
+        // First, see if we'd have to ignore based on the default implementation if (!KinematicCharacterUtilities.DefaultMethods.CanCollideWithHit(in hit, in StoredKinematicCharacterBodyPropertiesFromEntity))
         {
             return false;
         }